dqduong2003/Golf-Enterprise-Website/README.md

 # Golf Enterprise Website
 This is the website I created for Creating Web Application COS10009.
 This was also the one I used as a demo for Viettime Holdings website when I was the Web Delopment Assistant.
+The website was made entirely from scratch using HTML, CSS, and JavaScript.

 ## Screenshot
 ### Home Page